If You Really Wanted to Change the Culture

-A company is facing a very difficult mandate to transform the company’s safety culture.
+A leadership team is facing a very difficult mandate to transform a nuclear facility’s safety culture.
 Regulators found safety violations that have to be corrected within a year or the facility will lose its license to operate.
 The latest audits indicate not enough progress is being made.

 Most of the old leaders are gone.
-A new manager with a successful track record in transforming safety culture was brought in.
-Sure of himself, he took a command and control strategy to initiate the cultural transformation.
-Many technical experts were brought in that have pointed out all of the systems and hazards that must be corrected.
-It’s a daunting list that keeps getting longer.
-Everyone is exhausted from long hours and seemingly little progress.
-A consultant, who had not been on site for a year, commented that the employees looked older, disheveled, and without energy.
+A new manager with a reputation for transforming safety culture was brought in.
+Sure of himself, he took a command and control strategy to initiate the changes.
+Many technical experts were brought in that pointed out all of the systems and hazards that needed correction.
+Everyone was exhausted from long hours.
+A consultant, who returned after not having been on site for a year, commented that the employees looked older, disheveled, and without energy.